JulianGR/JulianGR.github.io/_posts/2020-4-19-How-I-made-Vigisur-es.md

 altAndTitle: How I made Vigisur.es
 ---

 So yeah, I made [vigisur.es](https://vigisur.es).
 It wasn’t particularly difficult and I had a great time doing it.
 As the time writing this post, half of the world is locked down, and I decided to take a look and the web and see what could be improved - spoiler: lots of things.
-As a disclaimer, the website is in Spanish, so if you enter the website (which I encourage you to do so for understanding what I'm talking about), don't panic.
+As a disclaimer, the website is in Spanish, so if you check it out (which I encourage you to do so for understanding what I'm talking about), don't panic.

 # Previous versions